teaching-on-testbeds/hello-fabric/notebooks/configure_jupyter.md

 ::: {.cell .markdown}
 Now, we'll generate a new "slice key" pair.
 (This is used on the "hop" from the bastion, to our FABRIC resources.)

+Note that this cell will appear to prompt you for a response (whether or not to overwrite the existing key pair), but a response will be sent automatically - you don't have to do anything.
 :::